svylabs/stablebase/WHITEPAPER.md

 Most stablecoin protocols in the market today are optimized for yield incentives for stablecoin and token holders, making stablecoin borrowing costs prohibitive for many real-world use cases.
 In this whitepaper, we introduce StableBase, a base layer stablecoin protocol built on the Ethereum blockchain using Collateral Debt Position.
 StableBase aims to provide a base layer stablecoin with 0% interest and origination fees, allowing higher layer protocols to offer yield opportunities and enable the utility of stablecoins across various consumer use cases.
 This paper outlines the underlying technology, stability mechanisms, issuance and redemption processes, along with unique features and governance structure.
 StableBase protocol issues a USD-pegged stablecoin named SBD, also known as StableBase Dollar.

 # Introduction
 The mainstream adoption of cryptocurrencies as mediums of exchange has been hindered by their volatility, prompting the emergence of stablecoins to meet market demand.
 However, most stablecoins today, excluding fiat-backed ones, are unsuitable for real-world use cases due to high interest rates and origination fees.
 The yield mania has attracted users, mainly speculators, leveraging stablecoins for speculative purposes.
-To make decentralized stablecoins attractive in broader contexts, we propose a layered approach, with a base layer being open, free to use, and decentralized, while higher layers innovate on incentives, accessibility, and other parameters.
+To make decentralized stablecoins attractive in broader contexts, we propose a layered approach, with a base layer being open, free to use, low cost, and decentralized, while higher layers innovate on incentives, accessibility, and other parameters.
 This paper presents the design for such a base layer stablecoin protocol.

 # Technology
 StableBase is built on the Ethereum blockchain, benefiting from its smart contract capabilities, security, and widespread adoption within the decentralized finance (DeFi) ecosystem.